tatsujb/installFAFscript/README.md

 FAF will close almost immediately

-then start again, that was it's preferences being set by my script. you can now play, the script is now done.
+Then start again, that was it's preferences being set by my script. you can now play, the script is now done.

-if you want to run FAF again do not run faf.sh again (remember, it is a script to install Forged Alliance + FAF client), simply search for FAF from your start:
+If you want to run FAF again do not run faf.sh again (remember, it is a script to install Forged Alliance + FAF client), simply search for FAF from your start:
 ![faf in start menu](https://user-images.githubusercontent.com/5132359/55295519-365f4780-540e-11e9-9a9c-02a94dd70b07.png)

 GL HF!